grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image27.png" alt-text="A close up of a device.":::

 > [!WARNING]
-> It is recommended an ESD-safe Surface Battery Cover (highlighted with red arrow in picture above) is placed across the device from this point to protect the battery from any accidental damage during repair.
+> It's recommended an ESD-safe Surface Battery Cover (highlighted with red arrow in picture above) is placed across the device from this point to protect the battery from any accidental damage during repair.
 Ensure the corners of the cover are always aligned with the corners of the device during repair.
 If the battery cover is misaligned during repair in any way, pause and re-align the cover before continuing.

 11. **Begin Battery Shutoff Process** – Before proceeding to disconnect the Display FPC, you'll need to shutoff the battery by